NBA telling teams to keep players, staff out of facilities - WHIZ News

 Entering Thursday, the NBA had seven players — four from the Brooklyn Nets, two from the Utah Jazz and one from the Detroit Pistons — known to have tested positive for COVID-19.

-Later Thursday, the number of known cases within the NBA rose to eight after the Denver Nuggets said a member of their organization tested positive.
-The Nuggets didn’t say if the person infected was a player, coach or another level of staff.
-The person, the Nuggets said, “experienced symptoms consistent with COVID-19” on Monday.
+Later Thursday, the number of known cases within the NBA rose to 11 after the Denver Nuggets and Philadelphia 76ers reported positive tests.
+The Nuggets had one person with the virus but did not say if the person was a player, coach or another level of staffer.

+And the 76ers said three members of their organization tested positive for the virus.
+The team also didn’t specify who they were.
+The group tested included players, coaches and specific basketball operations support staff.

 NBA Commissioner Adam Silver told ESPN on Wednesday that eight teams have been tested; not all of those teams have publicly acknowledged testing, so it is possible that the number of positives among NBA players could be higher.